Softeq/XToolkit.RestHttpClient/README.md

 - `Executor`: is special wrapper wich can be used to wrap async action and execute it multiply times if it fails.
 - `Mapper` : is helper which register your own mapping and then can be used to map one object to another.
 Also support Collection mapping.
 - `UriBuilder` : is helper which can be used to build your api url's
-- `Json Converter` : basic json converter.
+- `JsonConverter` : basic json converter.
 This is wrpapper on NewtonSoft Json Converter.
 - `HttpClient` : is base implementation of http client which every mobile project has.
 We trying to incapsulate base logic to one http client to cover most popular cases of usings.

 ### Executor